microwave89-hv/hw-fw-notes/to-clarify-mbp101.md

 Does the SMC play any noticeable role?
 Would it be possible?

 How dangerous is the GbE FW?

+A: A first analysis has shown that at least in the MBP101.00F6.B00 there doesn't appear to be GbE FW in the first place.

 How dangerous is the ME on a MacBook Pro 10,1?